nextgis/docs_ngweb/source/op_update.rst

    :local:
    :depth: 1

-**Step 2.** Create an off-line backup of the system as described in the "Backup" section.
+**Step 2.** Create an offline backup of the system as described in the "Backups" section.

 **Step 3.** Create a backup of the file ``docker-compose.yaml`` (replace ``A.B.C`` in the command with the number of your current version):